syafiqahlukman/microservices-python/README.md

  - A design approach where an application is composed of small, independent services that communicate over a network.
  - Microservices: Small, independent services running in a Kubernetes cluster.

+    **synchronous inter-service communication**
+    - When one service (Gateway) sends a request to another service (Auth), the Gateway service waits until Auth service responds with either a success (JWT) or an error before doing anything else.
+    - This waiting makes the Gateway service "blocked" until it gets a response.
+    - Because the Gateway service has to wait for the Auth service, they are closely connected or tightly coupled

+    **asynchronous inter-service communication**
+    - when the Gateway service sends a request, it doesn't wait for a response.
+It can continue doing other things.
+    - This is called a "non-blocking" request.
+    - When Gateway service sends a message to RabbitMQ to notify the Converter servie that there's a video to process, the Gateway doesnt just wait for the Converter service to finish, it just moves on to handle other requests.
+    - Because the Gateway doesn't wait for the Converter service, they are not closely connected or loosely coupled.

+    In our system design:
+        - uploading and converting video services use asynchronous communication to allow the system to handle multiple video uploads and conversions simultaneously without blocking the Gateway service.
+        - authentication service uses synchronous communication to ensure that the Gateway service waits for the Auth service to authenticate the user before allowing them to perform any actions

+    **strong consistency**
+    - used in authentication service when gateway service waits for authentication service to verify user before allowing any further action
+    - this ensures that the user's authentication is consistent and up to date
+    - not being used in uploading service because user would have to wait until the conversion is complete before can do anything else
+    - this make our system slow because user have to wait for each video to be processed before can upload another one

+    **eventual consistency**
+    - data might not be immediately up-to-date but it will eventually become consistent
+    - when a user uploads a video, Gateway service store the video in MOngoDB and send message to RabbitMQ to notify converter service.
+Gateway dont wait for the video to be converted before responding to user.
+So user can upload another video immediately
+    - the conversion happens in the background, and the MP3 file becomes available after some time

 **server.py**
 Code for the authentication microservice.
 This microservice has two main endpoints, login and validate